cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Peema Trailblazer

-Equivalent cards to Peema Trailblazer (green creature, +1/+1 synergy):
+Equivalent cards to Peema Trailblazer (green creature that buffs others with +1/+1 or similar):

 Results: